bottenderjs/COVID-19-bot/README.md

 ## Development Setup

-To develop in your own accounts, you have to set up those channel separately:
+To develop with your own bot accounts, you have to set up those channel separately:

 - Messenger
 - Telegram